TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 general information about TLS, SSL, and certificates, the reader is referred to the documents in the "See Also" section at the bottom.

-This module provides a class, :class:`ssl.SSLSocket`, which is derived from the :class:`socket.socket` type, and provides a socket-like wrapper that also encrypts and decrypts the data going over the socket with SSL.
+This module provides a class, :class:`ssl.SSLSocket`, which is derived kutoka the :class:`socket.socket` type, and provides a socket-like wrapper that also encrypts and decrypts the data going over the socket with SSL.
 It supports additional methods such as :meth:`getpeercert`, which retrieves the